gigalixir/gigalixir-cli/docs/source/main.rst

 What is GIGALIXIR?
 ==================

 GIGALIXIR is a Platform-as-a-Service designed for Elixir and Phoenix apps.
-PaaSes are designed to make it simple to deploy an app to production, but none except GIGALIXIR are designed to support all of Elixir's most useful features like node clustering, hot upgrades, and remote observer.
-Moreover, some platforms impose restrictions on the number of connections, connection duration, and process uptime.
-GIGALIXIR makes opinionated design decisions to support distributed Elixir features and does not impose the same limits because we know that most Elixir apps are built to be distributed, highly available, and handle large numbers of concurrent long-lived connections.
+PaaSes are designed to make it simple to deploy, run, and manage an app in production, but GIGALIXIR is unique because it is designed to support all of features that probably drew you to Elixir in the first place, like node clustering, hot upgrades, and remote observer.
+Moreover, some platforms restart your processes every 24 hours, restrict you to 50 simultaneous connections per instance, and limit each connection to 30 seconds.
+GIGALIXIR made opinionated design decisions from the ground up to support all the fetaures of Elixir because we know that most Elixir apps are built to be distributed, highly available, and handle large numbers of concurrent long-lived connections.

 .. _`quick start`: